vigviswa/PHP-MySQL/README.md

 ## Note

 It is recommended to use MAMP/MAMP Pro on Windows/Mac for creating the MySQL Database.
 Login and Goto the phpMyAdmin Startup page.
+Download Mamp <a href="https://www.mamp.info/en/downloads/">Here</a>

 For the database created, the credentials are: